 As many current plaintiffs have discovered, hernia mesh failure symptoms are often subtle at first, but slowly transform into a cascade of disabling health complications that are difficult and expensive to treat.
 Many victims are so incapacitated they can no longer work full time, or enjoy simple activities that once brought joy to their lives.

-If you live in Louisiana and experienced hernia mesh complications that have negatively impacted your life, contact the Law Firm of Bart Bernard for a free, no-obligation consultation.
+If you live in Louisiana and experienced hernia mesh complications that have negatively impacted your life, contact the Bart Bernard Injury Lawyers for a free, no-obligation consultation.
 Defective medical device claims are time-sensitive; don’t forfeit your rights to legal compensation – contact our Lafayette or Baton Rouge offices today.